The Fragility of Sparsity: Sparse representations are rare

-In our examples, $\gamma $ is exactly sparse, that is, the number of non-zero elements $\norm{\gamma}_{0}$ is small.
+In our examples, $\gamma $ is exactly sparse, with just one non-zero element, $\norm{\gamma}_{0}=1$.
 The researcher uses the transformed regressors $\tilde{W}_{i}$ with coefficients $\tilde{\gamma}$, which typically is not exactly sparse.
 However, for sparsity-based inference to be asymptotically valid, it suffices for $\tilde{\gamma}$ to be \emph{approximately sparse}.
-In particular, under our maintained assumption that $p\asymp n$, it suffices that for a sparsity index
+In particular, under our maintained assumption that $p\asymp n$, it suffices that there exists an $s$-sparse approximation to the control function $W_{i}'\gamma$ in that